Neurodegenerative disease: Genetics

 Many neurodegenerative diseases are caused by genetic mutations, most of which are located in completely unrelated genes.
 In many of the different diseases, the mutated gene has a common feature: a repeat of the CAG nucleotide triplet.
 CAG codes for the amino acid glutamine.
 A repeat of CAG results in a polyglutamine (polyQ) tract.
 Diseases associated with such mutations are known as trinucleotide repeat disorders.

 Polyglutamine repeats typically cause dominant pathogenesis.
 Extra glutamine residues can acquire toxic properties through a variety of ways, including irregular protein folding and degradation pathways, altered subcellular localization, and abnormal interactions with other cellular proteins.
 PolyQ studies often use a variety of animal models because there is such a clearly defined trigger – repeat expansion.
 Extensive research has been done using the models of nematode (C. elegans), and fruit fly (Drosophila), mice, and non-human primates.

 Nine inherited neurodegenerative diseases are caused by the expansion of the CAG trinucleotide and polyQ tract, including Huntington's disease and the spinocerebellar ataxias.

 Epigenetics

 The presence of epigenetic modifications for certain genes has been demonstrated in this type of pathology.
 An example is FKBP5 gene, which progressively increases its expression with age and has been related to Braak staging and increased tau pathology both in vitro and in mouse models of AD.

 Protein misfolding

 Several neurodegenerative diseases are classified as proteopathies as they are associated with the aggregation of misfolded proteins.
-Protein toxicity is one of the key mechanisms of many neurodegenrative diseases.
+Protein toxicity is one of the key mechanisms of many neurodegenerative diseases.